 OTC Website Standards and Guidlines

-OTC has a expanded set of guidelines specifically for the website.
+OTC has an expanded set of guidelines specifically for the website.
 Please note that while many of the OTC Style Guide criteria transition to web, not all do.

-To see a complete list of WEB Standards and Guidelines click here.
+View a complete list of Web Standards and Guidelines.